Aviana/discord_web_sys_ptt/Readme.md

 - Load the addon into your browser (See your respective browsers guide on how to manually load local addons)
 - After the first launch the bind should show up wherever your DE puts xdg-desktop-portal key bindings

-Interface work with discord web app based on: https://github.com/mjmartis/discord_web_sys_ptt
+Code that is interfacing with the discord web app based on: https://github.com/mjmartis/discord_web_sys_ptt